sseraj/exawind-benchmarks/amr-wind/actuator_line/NREL5MW_ALM_BD/setup/README.md

     Here the optional argument `BENCHMARKDIR` is the location where you'd like the benchmark repository to be cloned.
-If it not provided, then the repo will be cloned into `exawind-benchmarks` in the current directory.
+If it is not provided, then the repo will be cloned into `exawind-benchmarks` in the current directory.

 2. Run the [slightly convective ABL benchmark](https://github.com/Exawind/exawind-benchmarks/tree/main/amr-wind/atmospheric_boundary_layer/convective_abl_nrel5mw) case.